 Brighten up your kitchen with Ali Burdon’s geometric tea cosy sewing pattern.
 Embroider 80s-inspired shapes onto your fabric then follow our free sewing pattern below to make a classic fabric tea cosy.

 There’s something so comforting about brewing a pot of tea and cracking open a packet of biscuits, especially if said treats are displayed on a fancy plate.
-Even teapots feel the cold in the winter months though, so keep yours warm with this geometric cosy.
+Even teapots feel the cold in the winter months though, so keep yours warm with this geometric tea cosy sewing pattern.

 It’s easy enough to sew together, but if you want to up the difficulty factor, embroider small sections of the fabric like we have.
 Ali picked three thread shades to stitch shapes that echoed those printed on the fabric – take inspiration from her motifs or customise it your own way.
-Keep scrolling to learn how to make a tea cosy.
+Keep scrolling to learn how to make a tea cosy and once you’re finished have a browse of our sewing patterns for beginners for more free projects.

 • Two pieces of patterned fabric, 45.5 x 30.5cm (18 x 12″) (we used Cloud 9 Fabrics Brush Strokes Geo Grid)